bdeployteam/bdeploy/doc/retypeuser/experts/system.md

 ### Okta

-[Okta](https://www.okta.com/) is an OpenID Connect compliant authentication provider. **BDeploy** can be configured to authenticate users agains `Okta` using its own proprietary authentication flow in a popup.
+[Okta](https://www.okta.com/) is an OpenID Connect compliant authentication provider. **BDeploy** can be configured to authenticate users against `Okta` using its own proprietary authentication flow in a popup.
 Same as `auth0`, `Okta` requires a configured tenant which has application type "Single Page Application" set.

 ### LDAP Auth.